 The applicant proposed to use County water for construction and operation of the facility with the supplemental use of groundwater should the supply of County water be unavailable due to reasons beyond the control of the applicant.
-Conditions were originally recommended to require monitoring of and to limit the use of groundwater.
 The Planning Commission recommends a condition that only public water be used during both construction and operation of the facility.
-The applicant does not object to this condition.
+There were no wells proposed on Site C and the applicant does not object to this condition.
 Staff's conditions related to water use now mirror the Planning Commission's conditions.